 - Hypercompetitive people who step over others in pursuit of their goals.

 - People who blame others for problems that they are the root cause of.

 - Individuals who are overly critical of their subordinates or peers.

-- A person who hordes information and doesn’t act with transparency.
+- A person who hoards information and doesn’t act with transparency.

 You’ve turned over the stones.
 Now what?